 With consumers spending more hours shopping online, it was only a matter of time before consumerism caught up on social media too.
 Instagram profiles in particular have practically become virtual shopfronts, with over 1 billion potential customers scrolling and subconsciously window shopping.
 Earlier this year, Instagram rolled out a native in-app checkout feature.
 Brands can now educate their followers about their featured products in addition to selling products directly on Instagram in only a few taps – without the user ever having to leave the app!
+This is a great way to make a name for yourself, as well as creating an extra source of income at the same time.
+Of course, selling your products in a physical store could be the next step, and you may want to try this when you want to branch out even further in the retail world, for example.
+But as a lot more tasks are starting to take place online, this could be one of the best places to start.

 If you’re a brand with a physical product then Instagram Shopping is not a feature you’d want to miss out on!
 In this article, we’ll cover everything from the basics to the benefits.